 Imagine carrying a glass of ice water across the desert without ice melting.
 That’s the challenge of cold chain management.

-The cold chain process is a unique supply chain operation that requires specialised equipment to ensure quality and safety throughout the product lifecycle.
+The cold chain process is a unique type of supply chain operation that requires specialized equipment to ensure quality and safety throughout the product lifecycle.
 The cold chain and logistics management process is a temperature-controlled supply chain that may also involve monitoring air quality levels such as carbon dioxide, humidity, and oxygen.

 A successful cold chain requires a continuous steady supply of temperature-controlled environments and products, starting with manufacturing through production, packaging, transport, storage, and distribution.

 The cold chain encompasses a wide range of temperatures depending on the temperature-sensitive product used, from -30 degrees Celsius (-22 degrees Fahrenheit) for shrimp and ice cream and up to 12 to 14 degrees C (54 to 57 degrees F) for some fruits and vegetables.
 Vaccines, for example, are typically kept at 2 to 8 degrees C (35F to 46F) and may be damaged by excess heat or cold.

 If, at any point between pickup and delivery, a shipment of refrigerated temperatures or temperature-controlled cold chain products ever goes out of the specified temperature, the integrity of the refrigerated vehicles or cold chain products may be compromised, and the shipment will likely have to be discarded.

 Manufacturing proper packaging, cooling units storing, and transporting temperature and condition-sensitive products is complex, demanding, and expensive.
 It’s becoming more critical as safety standards for pharmaceuticals, chemicals, and perishable foods leave no room for error.
 These temperature-sensitive products require vigilant cold chain compliance.